chatbotizeteam/decission-engine-api/README.md

 # Code Block API Methods

-This documentation includes all Java Script methods available in Code Block as part of Processes.
+This documentation includes all JavaScript methods available in Code Block as part of Processes.

 **Table of Contents**